-Tax rates are among the lowest in the country in Missouri.
+Tax rates are among the lowest in the country in Missouri with the 8th best corporate tax rate.
 The nonpartisan Tax Foundation ranks Missouri’s business tax climate 14th and Illinois’ 36th among the 50 states.

 Illinois and Missouri Business Tax Climate Index Rankings, 2019